Learn more about the Semitic language of Arabic, including where it is spoken and the history of the language.

 Arabic began as the language of the people of Mesopotamia, Arabia, and the Sinai Peninsula and dates back to the Iron Age.
 The first known use of Classical Arabic script was in the 4th century AD, and the language is closely related to Hebrew and Aramaic, the language of the people of Ethiopia.

 The spread of the Arabic language in the Middle Ages is closely associated with the rise of Islam.
-Arabic was seen as the language of culture and was widely used in science, math, and philosophy in the 7th and 9th centuries.
+Arabic was seen as the language of culture and was widely used in science, maths, and philosophy in the 7th and 9th centuries.
 Several European languages were influenced significantly by Classical Arabic, including Spanish, Portuguese, and Turkish.

 Which Countries Speak Arabic?